JesusTheHun/storybook-addon-remix-react-router/README.md

 ## Location

-If you want to specific anything related to the browser location, you have to set the `location` property.
+To specify anything related to the browser location, use the `location` property.

 ```tsx
 type LocationParameters = {